-Performance: The Combined Funds returned 7.5% for the quarter and fiscal year to date.
+Performance: The Combined Funds returned 7.5% for the quarter and 5.4% for the fiscal year to date.
 The Combined Funds returned 14.6% for the one-year period ending December 31, 2023.
-The Combined Funds exceeded its long-term objectives by outperforming its Composite Index for the ten-year time period and provided a real rate of return above inflation over a 20-year time-period.
+The Combined Funds exceeded its long-term objectives by outperforming its Composite Index for the ten-year time-period and provided a real rate of return above inflation over a 20-year time-period.